 If service is excellent or food is delicious, then tip is generous

-These three rules are the core of your solution.
-Coincidentally, you have just defined the rules for a fuzzy logic system.
+These three rules are the core of your solution and they correspond to the rules for a fuzzy logic system.
 When you give mathematical meaning to the linguistic variables (what is an average tip, for example) you have a complete fuzzy inference system.
 The methodology of fuzzy logic must also consider:

 How are the rules all combined?